AnjaliG927/Case-Study-Full-Stack-Application-TransferMoney/README.md

 * Once it is cloned on your machine run the application from IDE and go on your browser and navigate to the  http://localhost:8080/welcome to view the TransferMoney application.

-#### Registration and Login module:
+#### Functionality:
 * Once the user land on the welcome page the user can register using Sign Up link and Sign In.
-* User can verify the record being created with new credential by navigating to http://localhost:8080/h2-console and by connecting to H2 database.
+* You can verify the record being created with new credential by navigating to http://localhost:8080/h2-console and by connecting to H2 database.
+* To view the <b>Transaction History</b> please sign in as username:TransferMoney and password:TransferMoney
+* Send Money page will allow the users to select the receiving country and display current exchange rate.
+* Upon clicking on Send Money button user will be navigated to checkout form where user can see the order summary and will have to put in the credentials to send money.